 Your non-linear problem of 90% utilization

 Suppose a web server is running at 50% of its full capacity.
 Browser traffic doesn’t arrive in regular, smooth amounts; it comes in spurts and occasionally large spikes.
-Because the server is under-utilized, when a spike arrives there are spare resources to deal with the increase.
-If the spike is sufficiently large, performance will degrade, and if larger still, many of the requests will have to be rejected rather than answered; after all, there’s some limit past which the server cannot do any additional work.
+Because the server is under-utilized, when a spike arrives there are spare resources to handle the increase.
+If the spike is sufficiently large, performance will degrade, and if larger still, many of the requests will be rejected rather than answered; after all, there’s some limit past which the server cannot do any additional work.

 What happens?
 Even normal variations in traffic will drive the server past its capacity.
 The average time to respond to a request will skyrocket, and often requests will be dropped altogether.
 Not due to an unusual event, but all the time.
 The system is now brittle—not good for costs, not good for the quality of the product or customer experience—just bad all around.